RubySanderson/RubySanderson/README.md

-Hello 👋 my name is Ruby Sanderson and this my portfolio.
+Hello, my name is Ruby Sanderson and this my portfolio.

-- ⚡ I am passionate about coding, analysing data, and technological advancements.
+- ⚡ I am passionate about coding, the different processes of analysing data, and gaining more knowledge and proficiency.
-- 🌱 I have recently completed my certificate in Level 3 Data Analysis, and I am eager to enter a permanent full-time role where I can develop my knowledge and skills and be part of the growth of the organisation, as well as be a valuable memeber of the team.
+- 🌱 I completed my certificate in Level 3 Data Analysis this August, and I am eager to enter a permanent full-time role where I can develop my knowledge and skills and be part of the growth of the organisation, as well as be a valuable member of the team.

 Why technology?
 - My passion for technology started with my role-model older brother who loved computer science, and is currently a manager at PwC specialising in Cybersecurity.